CodeByMateen/NMERN-Projects/Shopper/README.md

 ## after installation of tailwing, use the command to initialize it
 npx tailwindcss init

-## the configure file of tailwing created, now go to the site
+## the configure file of tailwind created, now go to the site
 https://tailwindcss.com/docs/guides/create-react-app

 Now, paste this "./src/**/*.{js,jsx,ts,tsx}" on conent in tailwind configuration

-## In index. css, paste these decorators
+## In index.css, paste these decorators at Top
 @tailwind base;
 @tailwind components;
 @tailwind utilities;

 Add, '@tailwindcss/aspect-ratio' in plugins in tailwindcss configuration file also do, npm install @tailwindcss/aspect-ratio

+also do the same with '@tailwindcss/forms'

+now, install: npm i @headlessui/react @heroicons/react

+Similarly, for each tailwind component, checkout the instructions given to use them which is already present in code having commented out

 Now, Tailwind is Ready for Project